Love peaches? Me, too! This Fresh Peach Jam is a tasty (and surprisingly easy) way to enjoy the flavor of ripe summer peaches!

 All of those fresh peaches led us to start talking about other ways to use peaches in recipes.
 Remember this Strawberry Champagne Jam from a couple months back?
 Well I still had some pectin leftover from that project.
 Laura suggested I make fresh peach jam.
 It sounded like a fun idea, so I hit the kitchen and about 30 minutes later I had a batch of this jam cooling on the countertop.

 If you’ve never made jam at home, then I’m going to challenge you (again) to make a batch.
-It’s almost silly how easy it is to make!
+Jam making is almost silly with how easy it is!
 The only ‘special’ ingredient you need is fruit pectin, and that’s readily available in the baking/pudding/gelatin section at most grocery stores.
+And the taste of this easy peach jam recipe?
+Out of this world!

 If you are looking for fun ways to use extra peaches, then put a batch of this Fresh Peach Jam on the list.
 It’s delicious!